There’s nothing wrong with indulging a little bit during any season, especially if you feast on food that’s good for your heart.

 Want more ideas on how to eat heart friendly meals?
 A primary care physician can help you establish a meal plan.

 The primary care physicians at Keck Medicine of USC offer state-of-the-art professional services to patients of all walks of life.
-If you are in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://keckmedicine.org/request-an-appointment/.
+If you are seeking heart care, USC CardioVascular Thoracic Institute physicians can determine your heart health by assessing your cholesterol, blood pressure and other factors.

 By Ramin Zahed